-Does your project include restoration or acquisition of land rights?
-No Does your project have potential for royalties, copyrights, patents, or sale of products and assets?
-No
+Does your project have potential for royalties, copyrights, patents, or sale of products and assets?

-Do you understand and acknowledge IP and revenue-return and sharing requirements in 116P.10? $$\rm N/A$$
+Do you understand and acknowledge IP and revenue-return and sharing requirements in 116P.10? $\ensuremath{\text{N/A}}$

 Do you wish to request reinvestment of any revenues into your project instead of returning revenue to the ENRTF?
 N/A